neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/perspective_osw2025.md

 :image: 1

 # Open Software Week
-It's already been almost a month since I returned home to Vienna from a fantastic week in London for the first edition of [Open Software Week](https://neuroinformatics.dev/open-software-week/) hosted by [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/) and organized by the [Neuroinformatics Unit](https://neuroinformatics.dev/).
+It's already been almost a month since I returned home to Vienna from a fantastic week in London for the first edition of [Open Software Week](https://neuroinformatics.dev/open-software-week/) hosted by [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/) and organized by the [Neuroinformatics Unit (NIU)](https://neuroinformatics.dev/).

 OSW was a celebration of knowledge and experience exchange merged with neuroscience applications and best practices in Python programming.
 If you are at all into open-source, education, programming or neuroscience, you don't want to miss the next iteration of the course (which hopefully will become a yearly appointment)!